 Counseling Office Services Overview

 An important function of the Guidance and School Counseling Department is to maintain accurate records of each student’s progress in school.
 This includes the interpretation of the importance of grades and test scores to students, parents and teachers.
 The most important job of the Guidance and School Counseling Department, however, is service.
 The school counselors are here to help students.
-They will help students select courses to meet individual needs, offer encouragement to set high but realistic goals, aid in adjusting to the school environment, assist in resolving school and personal problems, and assist with college and scholarship applications.
-All senior year information is on the Senior News Page.
+They will help students select courses to meet individual needs, offer encouragement to set high but realistic goals, aid in adjusting to the school environment, assist in resolving school and personal problems, share resources and referrals such as mental health therapist services, and assist with college and scholarship applications.

 College/University/Scholarship Testing Programs

 The college admission tests are given by two testing agencies, the College Board (CEEB) and the (ACT) American College Testing Program.
 The College Board is an association of approximately 5,000 colleges, schools, school systems, and education associations throughout the country.
 The CEEB offers the Preliminary Scholastic Aptitude Test/National Merit Scholarship Qualifying Test (PSAT/NMSQT), the Scholastic Aptitude Test (SAT Reasoning Test, SAT subject tests in 15 subject matter areas), and the Advanced Placement program (AP).
 The PSAT, a two-hour test of verbal and mathematical skills administered in October, previews the SAT Reasoning Test, and serves as the qualifier for the National Merit Scholarship program for juniors.
 The State of Florida pays for every sophomore to take this exam and we strongly encourage all freshmen and juniors to participate.
 Since the PSAT does qualify students for scholarships, all juniors are expected to take the exam.